NullPounce/pounce-keys/README.md

 notes in release section, latest versions in release area.
-I have a working version that when the app icon is clicked it just says app not installed and it wont open, if you need anything custom just let me know, also the discord and java listener version could be changed to have a buffer showing 200 logs at a time vs non stop, blovks vs lines of spam. just let me know.
+I have a working version that when the app icon is clicked it just says app not installed and it wont open, if you need anything custom just let me know, also the discord and java listener version could be changed to have a buffer showing 200 logs at a time vs non stop, blocks vs lines of spam. just let me know.

 ![Screenshot 2023-03-12 041815](https://user-images.githubusercontent.com/28081004/224581601-aa556135-17a4-474d-8751-f76f467d09a4.png)
 ![Screenshot 2023-03-12 150758](https://user-images.githubusercontent.com/28081004/224581608-0b5a2a19-85c2-4968-a103-577192038d36.png)